0Tech/andromeda/x/escrow/README.md

 proposer: cosmos1consumerzero...
 ```

-In this case, literally anyone can be a retailer, executing the proposals.
+In this case, literally anyone can be a retailer, executing the proposals:

 ```yaml
 actions: